pemcg/manageiq-automation-howto-guide/chapter11/event_driven_automation.md

 ## Event-Driven Automation

 Much of the logic flow through the Automation Engine is event-driven, using _/System/Process/Event_ as the starting Instance in the logic chain.
 We can follow the sequence of events using automation.log, and the helpful "Following ..
 Followed" messages that the Engine prints.

-In this case an Automation Request has been submitted through the RESTful API to run a simple _/Discovery/Methods/Test_ Instance.
+In the following example an Automation Request has been submitted through the RESTful API to run a simple _/Discovery/Methods/Test_ Instance.

 ### Event: request_created